GoogleCloudPlatform/datashare-toolkit/INSTALLING.md

    1. Ensure that the necessary project is selected.
    2. Click 'CREATE SERVICE ACCOUNT'.
    3. For the "Grant this service account access to project" step, choose Project > Editor for the role.
+   4. There are two options for authenticating access to run the Terraform script as follows:
+      - **Using Service Account Impersonation (Recommended):** If you are unable to download service account keys due to organizational restrictions, grant your account 'Service Account Token Creator' access to the created service account, then when executing the Terraform script you will use [service account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts).
+You will also need to ensure that you have owner role on the project for which you want to install the application.
-   4. Skip the "Grant users access to this service account" step and click "DONE".
+      - **Using Service Account Keys:** If you can download a service account key, skip the "Grant users access to this service account" step and click "DONE".
-   5. Download the service account key by selecting your service account from the [list of accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
+        1. Download the service account key by selecting your service account from the [list of accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
 Select the 'KEYS' tab.
 Click the 'ADD KEY' button, select 'Create new key'.
 Leave the 'Key type' selection on 'JSON'.
-   6. Create the key and save it to the file system. **Note down the service account name**.
+        2. Create the key and save it to the file system. **Note down the service account name**.
 4. [Configure OAuth consent](https://console.cloud.google.com/apis/credentials/consent) screen.
 For more information on enabling IAP see [Enabling Cloud IAP for Compute Engine](https://cloud.google.com/iap/docs/enabling-compute-howto#enabling_iap_console).
 5. Determine the URIs that will be used for the Datashare UI and API Service.
 It is not necessary to use custom domains, however if you are using marketplace integration it is strongly encouraged.
 Recommended formats are as follows.
    - UI - datashare.example.com